Eomm/keepy-cli/README.md

 A CLI tool to save encripted `KEY=VALUE` pairs in file that you can store securely in your repository.

 If you are tired to store elsewhere your `env` keys, now you can save them directly in the repository!
-Like `npm`, this cli will create a `keepy-store.json` where it store all the keys encripted with the `aes-256-gcm` algorithm: all you need is a single password!
+Like `npm init`, `keepy init` will create a `keepy-store.json` where it store all the keys encripted with the `aes-256-gcm` algorithm: all you need is a single password!

 Some sugar feature to add tags to the keys and restore the file, and you are ready to play with your